Kia Stinger (2018-2022) Review

 Kia Stinger frontleft exterior

-While it’s the range-topping engine that grabs all the attention there’s also a 200PS diesel and a 255PS four-cylinder petrol.
+While it’s the range-topping engine that grabs all the attention, there’s also a 200PS diesel and a 255PS four-cylinder turbo petrol.
 We’d ignore the former, which is rough and not as quick as you might expect, while the latter is smooth and has plenty of power if not the charisma of the V6.

-With five doors and a large hatchback the Stinger’s surprisingly practical, too, so buying one for fun doesn’t necessarily impact on its usefulness as a family car.
+With five doors and a large hatchback, the Stinger’s surprisingly practical, too, so buying one for fun doesn’t necessarily impact on its usefulness as a family car.
 There’s plenty of legroom for tall adults in the back but the sloping roof may restrict headroom.
 The boot will happily swallow a set of suitcases.

 Okay, so the interior doesn’t shout ‘premium’ quite as loudly as in a German rival, but it feels like it’s built robustly and comes as standard with plenty of equipment.
 It also feels sporty thanks to the circular air vents and large transmission tunnel that runs between the two front seats and helps you feel cocooned.